mchenggit/kabanero-event/architecture/README.md

 <a name="Functional_Specification"></a>
 ## Functional Specification

-In this section, we will cover the specification of how to create a multi-stage pipelines for a devops workflow.
+In this section, we will cover the specification of how to create multi-stage pipelines for a devops workflow.
 We will limit the design to only what Kabanero currently supports:
 - Github for source control
 - Tekton for pipeline
-- Openshift internal docker registry
+- docker registry

 ## Design Requirements